Today I will talk to you about money tips and tricks for traveling to Kenya.

 U.S. dollar are accepted in most places.
 In fact, as a tourist, when you ask for a price or quote for a transfer, they usually quote you in US dollars.

-If you exchange euros to U.S. dollars at a bureau de change in Kenya, some travel writers indicate that a better exchange rate is offered if you ask for $1,000 bills instead of $10 bills.
-I have not been able to verify this information personally, if you have, leave me a message in the post and we will share it among the readers.
+Some travelers suggest that when exchanging euros for U.S. dollars at a bureau de change in Kenya, you might get a better exchange rate by requesting $100 bills instead of $10 bills.
+I haven’t been able to verify this personally, so if you have experience with this, please share it in the comments so we can pass the information along to other readers.

 2. The Euro

-The euro is not a frequent currency.
-If you have euros in cash, the first thing you should do when you arrive in Kenya is to go to a bank or exchange office and exchange the euros for the local currency, the Kenyan shilling.
+The euro is not commonly used in Kenya.
+If you have euros in cash, your first step upon arriving should be to visit a bank or exchange office to convert them into the local currency, the Kenyan shilling.

-How can you save money for your trip to Kenya?
+How can you save money on your trip to Kenya?

 Cards that are commission-free for traveling to Kenya

-Knowing the terms and conditions of your credit or debit card you are traveling with is vital when leaving your country and paying in other currencies.
-Making the wrong choice can mean a substantial increase in our travel budget.
+Understanding the terms and conditions of your credit or debit card is crucial when traveling abroad and using different currencies.
+Choosing the wrong card could significantly increase your travel expenses.

 1) My favorite debit card: Revolut